 The Table

-When we started the business over twenty years ago, Rod built his workbench, and the table.
+When we started the business over twenty years ago, Rod built his workbench and the table.
 He built them the same height as each other so they would match, and the height chosen was the height of the table on the band saw.
 This way he could use either table or bench to support the end of a long board that hung a long way out past the band saw when cutting.

 The table had many uses over the years.
 Originally it was the primary surface for varnishing trees until we built the varnishing bench after the addition.
 Often it was just extra room to hold trees or pieces of wood.
 It gave Rod the extra surface space he needed when cutting out a set of four trees.
 And so its home base was sitting by the bench close to the door.